sdawley1/sdawley1.github.io/_pages/about.md

 =====
 I am an undergraduate student at Johns Hopkins University studying Chemistry and Applied Mathematics & Statistics.

 My undergraduate research has focused on physical organic chemistry and electronic structure theory.
 I worked on the former with [Prof. J.D.
-Tovar](https://sites.krieger.jhu.edu/tovar-group/) while studying cycloparaphenylenes and borepins using a mix of synthetic and compuational techniques.
+Tovar](https://sites.krieger.jhu.edu/tovar-group/) while studying cycloparaphenylenes and borepins using a mix of synthetic and computational techniques.
 The latter was done with [Prof. Lan Cheng](https://sites.krieger.jhu.edu/cheng/) using coupled-cluster theory.

 In my free time I enjoy swimming, biking, running, and [reading](https://www.goodreads.com/user/show/151908364-sam-dawley) (in no particular order) and have been lucky enough to swim, bike, and run all while raising money for [Best Buddies International](https://www.bestbuddies.org/).
 Follow me on [Strava](https://www.strava.com/dashboard) to see all the fun stuff I've been up to recently (and have ever been up to).